 Certain ornamental plants last for many years, but others may need to be replaced each year.
-Finding the right mix of ornamental plants for your home landscape depends upon your own personal likes and the area's growing conditions.
+Finding the right mix of ornamental plants for your home landscape depends upon your own personal likes, your area's growing conditions, and the USDA plant hardiness zone where your garden is located, if you're growing perennials.

 Flowering Ornamental Plants

 Annuals and perennials are common flowering ornamental plants that add color throughout your home garden.
 For instance, bulb flowers such as tulips, daffodils, irises, hyacinths and day lilies provide a variety of color in spring and summer.
 When planted in fall, these flowers do especially well in areas where they receive full sun.
-As perennials, they will return again and again for several years.
+As perennials in certain hardiness zones, they will return again and again for several years.

 Although annuals won't return every year, flowers such as marigolds and zinnias add a powerful punch to your home garden or landscape.
 Easy to grow, they don't require a lot of maintenance, so you can enjoy them all summer long without putting in a lot of gardening time.
 To add some color and height to your garden, hollyhocks, delphiniums, primroses and gladiolas provide color on long stems that reach heights up to 6 feet tall.
 They look great on their own or as backdrops to shorter flowers.